iansan5653/compress-tag/readme.md

 contribution being accepted, opening an issue and linking to it is always a good idea.

-Pull requests will not be merged unless the Azure Pipelines build succeeds.
+Pull requests will not be merged unless the Actions build succeeds.
 To quickly confirm that it will, just run:

 ```bash